wiseman-timelord/Chat-Gradio-Gguf/README.md

 Status: Alpha

 ## Description
-A high-performance chat interface for DeepSeek's R2 Distill models, combining GPU efficiency with ChatGPT-like usability.
-It will be designed specifically for my programming projects, as I now have confidence that the following models from deepseek, are going to be Epic, and remove any need for me to be using online chatbots, other than speed of inference, but still, after I have made the thing, I will be looking to enhance the thing, and who knows, some kind of amazing additional features, after I get it up to speed, that will totally make my life easier, and I am totally going to borrow ideas, just as they do, to keep up with each other.
+A high-performance chat interface optimized for whatever I find to be the current best model, that will be mentioned below in the links section, combining GPU efficiency with ChatGPT-like usability.
+It will be designed specifically for my usage, and necessity for features, so it will be streamlined, and non-bloated.
+I now have confidence that the following generations of models are going to be Epic, and remove any need for me to be using online chatbots, other than speed of inference, but still, after I have made the thing, I will be looking to enhance the thing, and who knows, some kind of amazing additional features, after I get it up to speed, that will totally make my life easier, and I am totally going to borrow ideas, just as they do, to keep up with each other.

 ## Features
-- **Uncensored Efficiency** - Optimized for DeepSeek's R2 Distill models (8B/32B/70B GGUF)
+- **Uncensored Efficiency** - Optimized for Gguf models, automatic num layers on GPU.
 - **GPU-First Design** - CUDA 11.7/12.4 focus with NVIDIA 10-series+ compatibility
 - **Research-Grade Tools** - Integrated RAG, web search, and cognitive visualization
 - **Virtual Environment Support** - Isolated Python dependencies for clean installations